 The REST API is available to all Enterprise customers.

-The Mozenda API allows you to control your agents and data collections without manually accessing the Web Console.
+The Mozenda REST API allows you to control your agents and data collections without manually accessing the Web Console.
 The API can be used to run an agent, get data, check a job’s progress, and more.
 You can use the API to automate Mozenda-related operations within your own application.

 An API call is a URL that invokes specific actions and/or retrieves data.
 The parameters that are included in the API call determine the actions performed, or what data is retrieved.